My Story

 Tess McMechan

 I grew up in Vernon, British Columbia with my Mother, Father and Brother.
-I was a quiet and shy to the outer world but on the inside I was incredibly curious.
-I started questioning why we were here and what our purpose was at a very young age.
-At the age of 7, I noticed that I felt different on the inside around certain people.
-I was perplexed as to why I felt inferior around some people and why I felt like my true self around others.
-It really bothered me that I was so insecure around certain people.
+I was often reserved and shy when interacting with the outside world, but deep inside, I harbored an insatiable curiosity about life's mysteries.
+Even at a tender age, I began pondering the purpose of our existence and why we were here.
+At the age of 7, I started noticing a peculiar phenomenon within myself - I felt inferior around some people and like my true self around others.
+This contrast puzzled me greatly, and I yearned to understand why certain people triggered feelings of insecurity in me.
 Of course I didn't know what insecurity was on a intellectual level, I just knew that I felt less than others at times.
-I inquired into this and asked the adults around me, why I was not the same around everyone?
+However, despite my earnest questioning, I found no one who could provide a satisfying answer to this perplexing aspect of my life.
 No one was ever able to answer this burning question for me, and I felt very much alone and confused.

 My mother was a huge teacher for me, she is a Vedic Astrologer and I grew up learning about the Veda's, Buddhism and Hinduism through her.
 I was naturally drawn to these cultures and their spiritual teachings.
-In my early twenties I went on multiple backpack trips for months at a time to South East Asia, including over two months in India.
+In my early twenties I went on multiple backpack trips for months at a time to South East Asia, including India.
 I was looking for answers.
-I felt free there but when I returned home the deep void I had always felt submerged once again.
+I felt free there but when I returned home, the deep confusion and void I had always felt submerged once again.

 When we heal ourselves, we heal the collective.
 When we heal the collective, we can heal the world.